-There is a robust body of literature related to CMD that can help inform educators interested in developing curricula for residents.
-This includes several models for conflict analysis and mapping, all of which use a curve to represent escalating behavior.22-26 The literature suggests aggression in health care settings follows a pattern that is affected by various factors, including the physician's response to aggression.
-A situation may escalate rapidly, in part, due to previous interactions (eg, prior hospitalization).
-We have developed an arc of conflict, which applies this curve to model CMD in health care (FIGURE) and maps the risk (instead of the severity) of violence over time.
-The model is intended for individual-level, rather than grouplevel, conflict.
+maps the risk (instead of the severity) of violence over time.
+The model is intended for individual-level, rather than group-level, conflict.
 It consists of a curve broken into 3 zones (disagreement, agitation and aggression, and physical violence) corresponding to the level of threat.
-It serves as a scaffold for organizing CMD skills, with conflict de-escalation skills that build on conflict management skills.
-Effectively managing conflicts using the least traumatic intervention benefits both the patient and the physician, and the health care team.
-This model can help educators create specific learning objectives (ie, CMD skills) that are appropriate for targeted workplace violence scenarios (ie, arc of conflict zones).
+The model serves as a scaffold for organizing CMD skills, with conflict de-escalation skills that build on conflict management skills.
+Effectively managing conflicts using the least traumatic intervention benefits the patient, the physician, and the health care team.
+This model can help educators create learning objectives related to specific CMD skills, that are appropriate for targeted workplace violence scenarios (ie, arc of conflict zones).

 Conflict management is the foundation for approaching disagreement with any patient.
-Many physicians have a basic familiarity with pertinent interpersonal skills, including active listening, addressing the emotional aspects of the situation, building trust and empathy, discussing options, and establishing limits.
-There are other concepts from the conflict management literature that may be less familiar to physicians (TABLE 2).
-For example, separating interests from positions.
-The interest is the underlying goal or concern; the position is the statement or action.
+Many physicians have a basic familiarity with pertinent interpersonal skills, including active listening, 31 addressing the emotional aspects of the situation, 24 building trust and empathy, 33 discussing options, 34 and establishing limits.
+35 Other concepts from the conflict management literature may be less familiar to physicians (TABLE 2); for example, separating interests from positions.
+28 The interest is the underlying goal or concern; the position is the statement or action.
 Recognizing this difference helps to establish common goals, identify unmet needs, and find creative solutions to problems.
-Another important skill is self-reflection to recognize internal biases, understand our contribution to the conflict, and identify potentially incorrect assumptions about the situation.
-Differentiating between intention and impact can help physicians identify unanticipated negative impacts of their own actions on patients.
-This differentiation is also important when interpreting the actions of an agitated patient, and can help a physician reframe an interaction that would otherwise be regarded as negative.
+Another important skill is self-reflection to recognize internal biases, understand one's contribution to the conflict, and identify potentially incorrect assumptions about the situation.36 Differentiating between intention and impact can help physicians identify unanticipated negative impacts of their own actions on patients.29 This differentiation is also important when interpreting the actions of an agitated patient, and it can help a physician reframe an interaction that would otherwise be regarded as negative.

 Conflict de-escalation adapts many of the conflict management principles to situations of increased threat (ie, agitation and aggression).
-The American Association for Emergency

-Psychiatry Project BETA De-escalation Workgroup Consensus Statement on Verbal Deescalation of the Agitated Patient serves as a valuable resource for this type of intervention.
-When the patient becomes more aggressive and less effective at communicating, the physician must be more verbally concise.
-Additional emphasis is placed on nonverbal communication, assessments of danger, and maintaining personal safety.
-The approach to physically violent patients, including physical and pharmacological restraint, is addressed in elsewhere.38-40
+The American Association for Emergency Psychiatry Project BETA De-escalation Workgroup Consensus Statement on Verbal De-escalation of the Agitated Patient serves as a valuable resource for this type of intervention.37 When the patient becomes more aggressive and less effective at communicating, the physician must be more verbally concise.
+Additional emphasis is placed on communicating nonverbally, assessing danger, and maintaining personal safety.
+The approach to physically violent patients, including physical and pharmacologic restraint, is addressed elsewhere.^{38-40}